green-party-dublin-central/nh-web/site/content/post/is-there-a-delay-to-metrolink.md

 title: Is there a delay to MetroLink and DART+?
 date: 2021-09-21T21:00:01.177Z
 description: Media reports over the weekend claimed that the DART+ extension and Metrolink were facing 'significant delays'.
-This had not be officially communicated from the Department of Transport.
+This had not been officially communicated from the Department of Transport.
 Neasa immediately sought clarification from the Minister for Transport.
 image: img/dart_train_dublin.jpg